oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/consume-share/consume-share.md

-# Consume the Data Share
+# Consume the Data Share by the Recipient

 ## Introduction

-A recipient is the user who will consume the share.
-This is part of the security functionality.
-The recipient's email is required because, the activation link will be send to the the user's email address.

-In this lab, you will ...
+In this lab you will learn how to consume the data in your available data share as a recipient.

-Estimated Time: 20 minutes
+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:

-* Create a new share recipient.
+* Access the data in your authorized data share.

 ### Prerequisites